Originally posted on Property Is Theft (website deleted by authors)

 “The science of war leads one to dictatorship, pure and simple.
 The science of non-violence alone can lead one to pure democracy…Power based on love is thousand times more effective and permanent than power derived from fear of punishment….It is a blasphemy to say non-violence can be practiced only by individuals and never by nations which are composed of individuals…The nearest approach to purest anarchy would be a democracy based on non-violence…A society organized and run on the basis of complete non-violence would be the purest anarchy.“

 The ideal inspired not only Gandhi’s own movement for independence in India, but also the actions of groups such as the Student Non-Violent Coordinating Committee (SNCC) in the American civil rights movement.
 It remains a popular idea today, within both a wider activist circle and the specific philosophy of anarcho-pacifism.
 However, it has its critics.

-For example, George Jackson of the Black Panther Party criticised the idea that nonviolent resistance would have an effect upon the enemy having to kill those who used no violence;
+For example, George Jackson of the Black Panther Party criticized the idea that nonviolent resistance would have an effect upon the enemy having to kill those who used no violence:

 However, my argument here is not that nonviolence is ineffective as a tactic.
 Indeed, it can yield considerable success given the right arena.
 It is that pacifism, as an absolute, is fundamentally immoral and unjustifiable within the context of the world we live in.

 Though I will be using both terms in this article, it should be noted that “pacifism” and “nonviolence” are not interchangeable ideas.